3D-Printing-Club/CR10_Klipper/README.md

 It is running a E3D Titan extruder with either a 2.85 or 1.75mm V6 hotend.
 The extrusion system is the Hero ME 7 with some assortment of parts. (https://www.printables.com/model/39322-hero-me-gen7-platform-release4)

+This has the Prusa Slicer Profiles, The Klipper configs and some other stuff?
+The most up to date Klipper configs are under the Klipper section, not under Main.
+IDK/ I dont want to fix that right now since it requires me to SSH into the Pi.

 ---------------